Last Alert: Story

 Mr. Lee holds a video conference with the other remaining heads of the Force Project who inform him of Kadat's death.
-As they've learned that Guy will use Mr. Lee's annual martial arts tournament to kill him, they present him with three of their toughest fighters.
+As they have learned that Guy will use Mr. Lee's annual martial arts tournament to kill him, they present him with three of their toughest fighters.
 Mr. Lee also asks Dr. Garcia about the completion of his ultimate weapon, known as Indra.
 Dr. Garcia estimates that it will be completed within a month.
 Guy Kazama infiltrates the compound where the tournament is being held, kills Mr. Lee's fighters, and makes his way to the top of the tower in the middle of the compound where Mr. Lee awaits him.
 Guy Kazama kills Mr. Lee and sets his sights on Chairman Steve.

 Some time after Mr. Lee's death, Guy Kazama is seen on a cruise ship, where Steve Lloyd is giving a speech at a party in celebration of his Dual Foundation.
 Guy reveals to Kay that the man giving the speech is a body double for Lloyd and that the real Lloyd is somewhere else on the ship.
-Guy also reveals that he's planted explosives on the ship to create a diversion that will allow him to find Chairman Steve in the ensuing chaos.
+Guy also reveals that he has planted explosives on the ship to create a diversion that will allow him to find Chairman Steve in the ensuing chaos.
 Guy Kazama makes his way through the party to the secret armory in the lower decks where he confronts and kills Chairman Steve.

 Following Lloyd's death, Dr. Garcia contacts the President, giving him an ultimatum of 24 hours before Indra destroys the world and challenging Guy Kazama to stop his plans.
 Guy arrives at a station on the Moon where Indra is being constructed.
 There he kills a resurrected Dark, destroys a creature known as the biomonster, and confronts Dr. Garcia, who flees on a space shuttle to Indra, which is revealed to be a space station orbiting the Moon.
 Guy follows shortly thereafter.
 Guy confronts and kills Dr. Garcia, who is revealed to be a cyborg.
 He warns Guy that, in order to stop Indra, he must destroy Indra, which will kill him.
 Guy destroys the supercomputer controlling Indra, which, in turn, destroys the space station.
 Guy falls to Earth in an escape capsule where he contacts Leonard to retrieve him from the ocean.